OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-04.md

 ## 1 Samuel 4:17

 The messenger replied, “Israel has fled before the Philistines, and there has been a great slaughter among the people.
-Your two sons, Hophni and Phinehas, are dead, and the ark of God has been captured.”
+Your two sons, Hophni and Phinehas, are dead, and the ark of God has been taken.”

 ## 1 Samuel 4:18